VarsityPlug0/Ramzas-Chillas/Ramza/RENDER_DEPLOY_LOG.md

 - Ensures consistent data structure between frontend and backend
 - Prevents React app from crashing due to data type mismatch

+## Deployment Triggered: Fix TypeError in Menu.jsx
+- Added proper type checking for search term and category data
+- Prevents 'c.toLowerCase is not a function' error
+- Ensures all data is properly validated before processing
+- Improves overall stability of the menu page

 This change will trigger a new deployment on Render.